 Register today for classes at RACC to make sure you have a schedule that works for you.

-Registration for winter, spring and summer classes is now open.
+Registration for spring and summer classes is now open.
 Many of our classes are offered both in person, on the main campus, our additional location in Sinking Spring, and online; giving you the choice of whichever you prefer.
 We offer several sessions, including eight week accelerated terms.
 Enrollment is on-going with classes starting in January, February and March.

 Dates and information for upcoming terms

 Sessions lasting for 8, 10 and 15 weeks:

 - Spring 1 (15 week online and in person) January 21 – May 7

 - Spring Bi-Term 1 (8 week accelerated online and at Sinking Spring) January 21 – March 12

 - Spring 2 (10 week accelerated online and in person) February 17 – May 7

 - Spring Bi-Term 2 (8 week accelerated online and at Sinking Spring) March 16 – May 11

 Weekend college is here!